Apps | Sayv Ilahsiav

 In an earlier phase, I explored three visual paradigms: glassmorphic (frosted glass), neumorphic (soft shadows), and premium flat (solid fills, subtle outlines).

 Glassmorphism and neumorphism looked impressive in isolation.
 Across the full app, they muddied tap targets and broke visual hierarchy.
-The lesson was uncomfortable but useful: choosing aesthetics for portfolio appeal over user clarity is a trap.

 The Fiery Ocean rebalance